My kids have noticed the honey bees and butterflies pollinating our garden. We could spend hours watching and listening to the hum of the bees.

 Non-Fiction Bee Books for Kids:

-My kids were interest to learn more about the Buzz on these disappearing honey bees.
+My kids were interested in learning more about the Buzz on these disappearing honey bees.
 This book re-iterated much of what we had read about in the Case of the Vanishing Honeybees.
 It was presented in a more simple, readable text for younger learners.

 My kids like to read books independently and step 1 readers provide opportunities for young children to interact with the same vocabulary and academic concepts in a more readable text.
-This book uses simple, repetitive sentences with strong picture support that allows more confidant early readers to read on their own.
-DK Readers: Busy, Buzzy Bee (Level 1: Beginning to Read)
+This book uses simple, repetitive sentences with strong picture support that allows more confident early readers to read on their own.

 Connect Honey Bee Books with Educational Activities.